 Tip: Long, straight, fair track.
 Bigger horses can hit their stride.

 Left-handed and around a mile-and-a-half long, Gosforth Park is a galloping layout that has become a noted stayers’ track.

 Best known for: Fighting Fifth Hurdle – November/early December

 Newton Abbot’s oval track is around nine furlongs in length and while the track is quite tight the fences themselves are somewhat forgiving before a short run-in.

 Tip: Favours strong travellers close to the pace.

-Perth is right-handed oval that measures ten-furlongs.
+Perth is a right-handed oval that measures ten furlongs.
 The hurdles and chase courses combine up the home straight.
 It is also Scotland’s most northerly course.

 Best known for: Perth Festival – April